Northline Park median real estate price is $207,371, which is less expensive than 68.6% of Texas neighborhoods and 77.5% of all U.S. neighborhoods.

 In addition, neighborhoodScout's exclusive research revealed that 95.2% of the adult residents in the Northline Park neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 97.3% of the neighborhoods in America.

-Also, one of the unique characteristics of the Northline Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.1% of the neighborhoods in America.
+Also, the Northline Park neighborhood stands out for having an average per capita income lower than 95.1% of the neighborhoods in the United States.

 Did you know that the Northline Park neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 65.2% of this neighborhood's residents have Mexican ancestry.